solomonchidera/AUTOMATE-REPO/README.md

 ## Contribution

 1. Contributions are welcome!
- If you have a beautiful bash script or a cool bash trick, feel free to open a pull request.
+If you have a beautiful bash script or a cool bash trick, Feel free to open a pull request.
 Let's make this repository a valuable resource for the bash scripting community.